Mister Car Wash (NYSE:MCW) Issues FY 2021 Earnings Guidance

+Mister Car Wash (NYSE:MCW) last announced its earnings results on Thursday, August 12th.
+The company reported $0.14 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.09 by $0.05.
+The company had revenue of $197.08 million for the quarter, compared to the consensus estimate of $193.20 million.
+As a group, equities research analysts forecast that Mister Car Wash will post 0.41 earnings per share for the current year.

-In other Mister Car Wash news, insider Casey Penn Lindsay sold 61,320 shares of Mister Car Wash stock in a transaction on Tuesday, August 24th.
+In other Mister Car Wash news, insider Joseph Duane Matheny sold 30,000 shares of Mister Car Wash stock in a transaction dated Thursday, August 26th.
+The shares were sold at an average price of $19.42, for a total value of $582,600.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Casey Penn Lindsay sold 61,320 shares of the firm’s stock in a transaction that occurred on Tuesday, August 24th.
 The shares were sold at an average price of $19.42, for a total transaction of $1,190,834.40.
-Following the completion of the sale, the insider now owns 294,998 shares of the company’s stock, valued at approximately $5,728,861.16.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CEO John Lo-Minn Lai sold 573,388 shares of Mister Car Wash stock in a transaction on Tuesday, August 24th.
-The shares were sold at an average price of $19.42, for a total transaction of $11,135,194.96.
+Following the sale, the insider now directly owns 294,998 shares of the company’s stock, valued at approximately $5,728,861.16.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 654,708 shares of company stock worth $12,714,429.
+In the last 90 days, insiders have sold 11,251,285 shares of company stock valued at $218,499,955.

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Morgan Stanley acquired a new stake in shares of Mister Car Wash in the 2nd quarter valued at $242,000.
-Bank of America Corp DE acquired a new position in Mister Car Wash during the 2nd quarter worth $969,000.
-Finally, Royal Bank of Canada acquired a new position in Mister Car Wash during the 2nd quarter worth $68,000.
-1.41% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently bought and sold shares of MCW.
+Morgan Stanley bought a new stake in shares of Mister Car Wash in the second quarter worth approximately $242,000.
+Bank of America Corp DE bought a new stake in Mister Car Wash in the 2nd quarter worth approximately $969,000.
+Finally, Royal Bank of Canada purchased a new stake in Mister Car Wash during the 2nd quarter valued at $68,000.
+Hedge funds and other institutional investors own 95.16% of the company’s stock.

 Mister Car Wash, Inc provides conveyorized car wash services in the United States.
 It offers express exterior and interior cleaning services.
 The company also provides related automotive services, including quick lube services and gasoline sales.
 As of March 31, 2021, it operated 344 car wash locations in 21 states, which include 263 express exterior locations and 81 interior cleaning locations.